galenhuntington/basemaker/README.md

 The original `Prelude` is available as `Prelude.Base`.

 There is an option to use the package list and prelude from `rebase`.
+This is effectively the same as using `rerebase`, except that all original modules are guaranteed to be re-exported.